 Butternut squash and acorn squash are the two varieties used in this soup.
 They are baked in the oven with carrots, onions and chicken stock until very tender.
 The flesh gets scooped out and it all goes into a pot along with the cooked vegetables and stock.
 Some seasoning and more stock and then it’s time to purée.
 Such incredible, rich flavor.

 I’m not going to lecture about using homemade stock.
 But if you can, please use that or a good quality canned chicken stock.
 I had just the right amount in my freezer, time to make more stock.
 Also, the recipe calls for mace.
 I’ve never used mace and always just omit it.
 This time however, I substituted allspice.
 You can substitute allspice or nutmeg for mace (which is really expensive and you’ll probably never use again).
 I really like the addition of this spice, better than when I left it out.

 Definitely garnish this soup with fresh snipped chives, so good.
-Of course I didn’t have crème fraiche, so I used a little dollop of sour cream.
-Really, the sour cream and chives are the perfect garnish for this soup.
+Of course I didn’t have crème fraiche, so I used a drizzle of heavy cream and tossed on a few pumpkin seeds ~ the perfect garnish for this soup.

 I remember way back as a teenager and in my early twenties, this would not be something I would have liked.
 But tastes change and when you love to cook, well you find you like a lot of things you never tried before.
 I’m hoping this autumn squash purée will appeal to my children eventually, and to you, too.
 Did you hear me girls?

 Roasted butternut and acorn squash soup, a warm and comforting purée for the cool weather months.

 - 2 acorn squash, about 2 pounds each